-Professor Morton specializes in violence against women, women and the law, feminist criminology, justice and social policy, feminist participatory action research (FPAR), public sociology, community-engaged scholarship (research, learning and service).
-Professor Morton's previous work includes...
+Areas of interest and focus include violence against women, women and the law, feminist criminology, justice and social policy, public sociology, community based participatory research (CBPR) and community-engaged scholarship (CES) (research, learning and service).
+Previous work includes...

 Dr. Elizabeth Finnis Publishes New Edited Volume, "Reimagining Marginalized Foods"

 Dr. Elizabeth Finnis' new edited volume, Reimagining Marginalized Foods: Global Processes, Local Places has just been released by University of Arizona Press.

 "With globalization has come an increased focus on food—where it comes from, how it is transported, who eats it, and what cultural significance it has.
 This volume brings together ethnographically based anthropological analyses of shifting meanings and representations associated with the foods, ingredients, and cooking practices that of marginalized and/or indigenous cultures.
 Contributors are particularly interested in how these foods intersect with politics, nationhood and governance, identity, authenticity, and conservation."
 (Read more on the publisher's page)